sirjanasubedi/sirjanasubedi/README.md

 🎓 BSc CSIT Student
 💻 Working on Full-Stack Development
 ❤️ Love coding, debugging, and learning new stuff
-🚀 Passionate about turning ideas into real applications
+🚀 Passionate about turning ideas into real application.

 ---